Physics

 The Bachelor of Science in Physics has been designed with the recognition that a student might choose to concentrate in physics for a variety of reasons.
 In addition to meeting the needs of those planning to continue their physics education in graduate school, the program serves students planning to pursue technical careers immediately after graduation, those seeking to enter medical, dental or other professional schools, and those planning to earn certification as high school teachers.

-The physics faculty have concentrated their efforts in atomic physics, condensed matter physics, biophysics and astrophysics.
+The physics faculty have concentrated their efforts in quantum optics, astrophysics, biophysics, condensed matter physics, and statistical physics.
 Physics majors have worked in these areas and also on projects in the interdisciplinary application of physics in medicine and the environment.

 Dearborn Discovery Core (General Education)